micrometre/flask-shellhttp/README.md

     - Simple File upload Route
 - /forms
     - Simple Forms submission
+- /run
+    - Execute shell command
+        - This example  a basic setup for executing shell commands  implement appropriate safeguards in any production environment.

 #### To  run the app in docker
 - Install Docker and Docker Compose .